-During colder weather, we place these covers to help maintain, or build, a suitable temperature for soaking.
-As a rule, the blue plastic covers are to be removed and replaced when guests are finished soaking, and can be done by either a guest, or if they need help, a SunWater Spa representative will be willing to assist.
-The thick, brown covers you may find are for long-term reheating, and due to these covers being extremely heavy and unwieldy, are to be removed only by a SunWater Spa representative and not by any guests or clients.
+During colder weather, we place these covers to help maintain, and/or build, a suitable temperature for soaking.
+As a rule, the blue plastic covers are to be removed and replaced when guests are finished soaking.
+This can be done by a guest, or a SunWater Spa representative, if assistance is necessary.
+The thick, brown covers are for long-term reheating.
+These covers are extremely heavy and unwieldy, and therefore are to be removed only by a SunWater Spa representative.

 Is the water in the indoor pools different from the water used outside?

 Yes.
-Our main therapy pool, as well as the indoor hot and cold plunges on the garden level are not filled with mineral water.These indoor pools are filled with water from a municipal source with added saline.
-These are the only waters at SunWater Spa in which this process is applied.
-We have chosen saline because of its buoyant properties, which helps guest float more easily.
+Our main therapy pool, as well as the indoor hot and cold plunges on the garden level, are filled with water from a municipal source with added saline.
+We have chosen saline because of its buoyant properties, which helps our guests float more easily.
 This added effect makes these bodies of water much more ideal for our water therapies.

 Can I drink the water?

 Because of the aforementioned sanitation measures, we ask that you avoid drinking from the waterfalls, water features, and soaking pools used in our facility.
-In the nearby park you can find the Seven Minute Spring, the main water source for SunWater, which is celebrated for its rejuvenating effects of body, mind, and spirit.
-We invite all guests who are curious about the internal health effects of the mineral rich waters of this historical font to try it for themselves.
-SunWater also creates flavored cocktails from this water, and are provided at multiple locations throughout the spa for all guests to sample daily.
+In the nearby park you can find the Seven Minute Spring, the main water source for SunWater Spa, which is celebrated for its rejuvenating effects of body, mind, and spirit.

 How can I make an appointment for a treatment, facial, massage, etc.?